Pasadena Media Foundation

 Pasadena News Feed

-Pasadena Media Foundation is the publisher of Local News Pasadena, a new community-focused newsletter and Web site exclusively covering the greater Pasadena-area.
+Pasadena Media Foundation is the publisher of Local News Pasadena, a community-focused newsletter and Web site exclusively covering the greater Pasadena-area.

 Around that time, Pasadena Media Foundation was created as a non-profit organization to help save local news by supporting the remaining Pasadena-area journalists.
 This involved providing many of them with critical tools of the trade, technical services and funding for expenses to get local stories told.